-The most common belief about snails and slugs is that they are the same but, they are not.
+The most common belief about slugs and snails is they are the same but, they are not.
 They do, however, have something in common – they are quite damaging to gardens!

 The main physical difference between them is snails carry a shell and slugs do not.
 Here are brief descriptions on what they each look like.

-- Snails are grayish in color and their shells range in color from white to brown to almost black.
+- Snails are grayish in color and their shells’ colors range from white to brown to almost black.
 The shell can also be mottled or striped.
-A snail has 2 tentacles on its head.
+A snail has two tentacles on its head.

 - Slugs, as mentioned above, do not have a shell.
 They range in color from light yellow to gray to almost black.
-They range in size from ½ inch to as long as 10 inches.
-Like their cousin, they also have 2 tentacles on their head.
+They range in size from a ½ inch to as long as 10 inches.
+Like their cousin, they also have two tentacles on their head.

 Let’s talk deterrent.
-What can you do is deter these 2 pests?
-In this article, I will share with you all natural solutions to keep your survival gardens snail and slug free this gardening season.
+What can you do to deter these two pests?
+In this article, I will share with you all-natural solutions to keep your survival gardens snail and slug free this gardening season.